Sales of our Native Plants Continue

 Native plants are flowers, grasses, trees and shrubs that have inhabited Michigan since before European settlement.
 Each year, we collect native seeds from West Michigan and propogate them in our greenhouses.
 The Native Plant Sale features more than 80 rare, unusual, and favorite varieties of native wildflowers, shrubs, and grasses for all growing conditions, including drought-tolerant, rain garden, and shade species.

-Plants available at this year's sale: Coming soon!
+Plants available at this year's sale: 2019 Native Plant List & Cultural Guide

 For additional species information and photos, visit these online databases: